side effects of high dosages | blood test | 5,000 vs 10,000 IU daily | daily or weekly | guidelines

 Is it better to take vitamin D every day or once a week?

-Furthermore, weekly vitamin D dosages of up to 100,000 IU are considered pretty safe, for treating vitamin D deficiency.
+Furthermore, weekly vitamin D dosages of up to 100,000 IU are considered pretty safe, for treating acute vitamin D deficiency.
 In a study, vitamin D supplementation for a year with this dosage didn’t cause vitamin D toxicity.[4]

 How many times a week should I take vitamin D?